Juankkar/TFM/README.md

 ### **[Data](data)**

-1. [ClinVar](data/ClinVar/): Data in order to get information from CliVAR using VEP in CLI.
+1. [ClinVar](data/ClinVar/): Data in order to get information from ClinVAR using VEP in CLI.

 2. [original_bam](data/original_bam/): This is where the original BAM files, downloadaded thanks to the *01dl_rawdata.sh*, will be stored .